-(A) are explicitly authorized by the laws of the State, or(B) are not explicitly prohibited by the laws of the State and are played at any location in the State, but only is such card games are played in conformity with those laws and regulations (if any) of the State regarding hours or periods of operation of such card games or limitations on wagers or pot sizes in such card games.

-(3) The term "Class II gaming" does not include:

-(A) any banking card games, including baccarat, chemin de fer, or blackjack (21), or(B) electronic or electromechanical facsimiles of any game of chance or slot machines of any kind.

-(d) Class III gaming means all forms of gaming that are not class I gaming or class II gaming.

-(e) Commission means the Tribal Gaming Commission established to perform regulatory oversight and to monitor compliance with Tribal, Federal, and applicable State regulations.

-(f) Commissioner means a Tribal Gaming Commissioner.

-(g) Compact means a Tribal-State Compact concerning class III gaming approved by the Secretary of the Interior and published in the Federal Register pursuant to 25 U.S.C. § 2710(d).
+- (A) are explicitly authorized by the laws of the State, or - (B) are not explicitly prohibited by the laws of the State and are played at any location in the State, but only is such card games are played in conformity with those laws and regulations (if any) of the State regarding hours or periods of operation of such card games or limitations on wagers or pot sizes in such card games. - (3) The term "Class II gaming" does not include: - (A) any banking card games, including baccarat, chemin de fer, or blackjack (21), or - (B) electronic or electromechanical facsimiles of any game of chance or slot machines of any kind. - (e) Class III gaming means all forms of gaming that are not class I gaming or class II gaming. - (f) Commission means the Tribal Gaming Commission established to perform regulatory oversight and to monitor compliance with Tribal, Federal, and applicable State regulations. - (g) Commissioner means a Fort Independence Gaming Commissioner. - (h) Compact means a Tribal-State Compact concerning class III gaming approved by the Secretary of the Interior and published in the Federal Register pursuant to 25 U.S.C. § 2710(d). - (i) Complimentary means a service or item provided at no cost, or at a reduced cost, to a customer. - (j) Directly related to means a spouse, child, parent, grandparent, grandchild, aunt, uncle, or first cousin. - (k) Director means a Member of the Tribal Gaming Board of Directors. - (l) Indian lands means: - (1) all lands within the limits of the Tribe's reservation; - (2) any lands title to which is either held in trust by the United States for the benefit of the Tribe or individual or held by the Tribe or individual subject to restriction by the United States against alienation and over which the Indian Tribe exercises governmental power; and

-(h) Complimentary shall have the meaning as set forth in 25 C.F.R. §542.2 (a).

-(i) Directly related to means a spouse, child, parent, grandparent, grandchild, aunt, uncle, or first cousin.

-(j) Director means a Member of the Tribal Gaming Board of Directors.

-(k) Indian lands means:

-(1) all lands within the limits of the Tribe's reservation; (2) any lands title to which is either held in trust by the United States for the benefit of the Tribe or individual or held by the Tribe or individual subject to restriction by the United States against alienation and over which the Indian Tribe exercises governmental power; and (3) for all lands acquired into trust for the benefit of an Indian tribe after October 17, 1988, the lands meet the requirements set forth in 25 U.S.C. § 2719.

-(1) Indian Tribe or Tribe means the Fort Independence Indian Reservation.

-(m) Key Employee means:

-(1) A person who performs one or more of the following functions:

-- (A) Bingo caller;

-- (B) Counting room supervisor

-- (C) Chief of security;

-- (D) Custodian of gaming supplies or cash;

-- (B) Floor manager;

-- (F) Pit boss;

-- (0) Dealer;

-- (H) Croupier;

-- (I) Approver of credit; or

-(J) Custodian of gambling devices including persons with access to cash and accounting records within such devices;

-(2) If not otherwise included, any other person whose total cash compensation is in excess of \$50,000 per year; or

-(3) If not otherwise included, the four most highly compensated persons in the gaming operation.

-(n) NIGC means the National Indian Gaming Commission.

-(o) Net Revenues means gross gaming revenues of an Indian gaming operation less

-(1) Amounts paid out as, or paid for, prizes; and

-(2) Total gaming-related operating expenses, excluding management fees.

-(p) Primary Management Official means

-(1) The person (s) having management responsibility for a management contract;

-(2) Any person who has authority:
+- (3) for all lands acquired into trust for the benefit of an Indian tribe after October 17, 1988, the lands meet the requirements set forth in 25 U.S.C. § 2719. - (m) Indian Tribe or Tribe means the Fort Independence Indian Community. - (n) Key Employee means: - (1) A person who performs one or more of the following functions: - (A) Bingo caller; - (B) Counting room supervisor - (C) Chief of security; - (D) Custodian of gaming supplies or cash; - (B) Floor manager; - (F) Pit boss; - (0) Dealer; - (H) Croupier; - (I) Approver of credit; or - (J) Custodian of gambling devices including persons with access to cash and accounting records within such devices; - (2) If not otherwise included, any other person whose total cash compensation is in excess of \$50,000 per year; or - (3) If not otherwise included, the four most highly compensated persons in the gaming operation. - (4) Any other person designated by the Tribe as a key employee. - (o) NIGC means the National Gaming Commission. - (p) Net Revenues means gross gaming revenues of an Indian gaming operation less - (1) Amounts paid out as, or paid for, prizes; and - (2) Total gaming-related operating expenses, excluding management fees. - (q) Primary Management Official means - (1) The person (s) having management responsibility for a management contract; - (2) Any person who has authority:

-(A) To hire and fire employees; or

-(B) To set up working policy for the gaming operation; or

-(C) The chief financial officer or other person who has financial management responsibility.

-(q) Tribal Council means the General Council of the Fort Independence Indian Reservation.
+- (A) To hire and fire employees; or - (B) To set up working policy for the gaming operation; or - (C) The chief financial officer or other person who has financial management responsibility. - (3) Any other person designated by the Tribe as a primary management official. - (r) Tribal Council means the General Council of the Fort Independence Indian Reservation.